GoogleCloudPlatform/ai-on-gke/ray-on-gke/guides/tpu/README.md

     - to change the namespace, edit the "namespace" value in each .yaml in deployments/ and certs/
 4. `make deploy-cert`

+For common errors encountered when deploying the webhook, see the [Troubleshooting guide](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/applications/ray/kuberay-tpu-webhook/Troubleshooting.md).

 ### Creating the Kuberay Cluster